-This year, one of my goals is to get all of my wedding and honeymoon photos printed (done!) and then to scrapbook them.
+This year one of my creative goals is to finally get all of my wedding photos printed and then make a scrapbook.

 I had purchased a small 8″ X 8″ scrapbook to use as a guestbook.
 I had my guests take their photo at a photo booth and then sign/decorate a piece of scrapbook paper that I will add the photo to.

 Now, I have a vision of creating a big master scrapbook with all of my wedding photos in the same scrapbook.

 (Update: This didn’t work because 8″ X 8″ was too small.
 I started it as you’ll see in this series, but eventually decided to have my guestbook in this small album and created a large album with all the photos from my wedding.)

 So, while I would love to make a big, beautiful complicated scrapbook, I figure DONE is better than one that is not done because I’m trying to make it perfect, right?
 Breaking it down into easy steps will make it go a lot quicker and easier.